vigoren/foundryvtt-simple-calendar/docs/Configuration.md

 #### Calendar/Weather

-The [Calendar/Weather](https://foundryvtt.com/packages/calendar-weather) module is currently going under a large re-write (v4) that will integrate with Simple Calendar for all calendar functionality and provide weather functionality for it.
+The [Calendar/Weather](https://foundryvtt.com/packages/calendar-weather) module has recently been updated to v4 which renames the module to [Weather Control](https://gitlab.com/jstebenne/foundryvtt-weather-control).
+The new version pulls data directly from Simple Calendar and no longer requires the import/export functionality.

+If an older version of Calendar/Weather is being used the settings can still be imported/exported.

 Most settings can be imported and exported between these two modules with these notable exceptions: